JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 ## Performance optimizations and storage requirements

 Operator-vector products and vector operations are the most expensive operations in Krylov.jl.
-To speed up theses procedures, we rely on BLAS when the linear problems are solved with CPUs and stored in a precision supported by BLAS.
+To speed up theses procedures, we rely on BLAS when the linear problems are solved on CPU and stored in a representation supported by BLAS.
-Because the vectors manipulated by Krylov methods are always dense, the use of BLAS directly affect the efficiency of our implementations.
+Because the vectors manipulated by Krylov methods are always dense, the use of BLAS directly affects the efficiency of our implementations.
 We also dispatch to BLAS for operator-vector products when the operator is a dense matrix.
 By default, Julia ships with OpenBLAS and provides multithreaded routines.
 Since Julia 1.6, users can also switch dynamically to other BLAS backends, such as the Intel MKL or BLIS, thanks to the BLAS demuxing library `libblastrampoline`, if an optimized BLAS is available.